After 27 years, authorities identify woman whose remains were found along Gilgo Beach parkway

 Authorities have said he is unlikely to be responsible for all the deaths.

-Gilbert’s body was found in December 2011 in the marsh in the community of Oak Beach, about 3 miles (5 kilometers) east of where the other 10 sets of remains were discovered.
+Gilbert’s body was found in December 2011 in a marsh about 3 miles (5 kilometers) from the other 10 sets of remains.
 Investigators have found she drowned accidentally; her relatives have long disputed that determination.

 Peltz reported from New York.
-Associated Press researcher Jennifer Farrar in New York contributed to this report.
+Associated Press writer Karen Matthews and researcher Jennifer Farrar in New York contributed to this report.

 Credit: AP